 The First People’s connection to the land teaches us about our inherent responsibility to protect and respect Mother Earth.
 With this acknowledgement, we honour the ancestors and children who have been buried here, missing and murdered Indigenous women and men, and the process of ongoing collective healing for all human beings.
 We are reminded that we are all treaty people and of the responsibility we have to one another.

-Check out our newsletter for the latest news and programming for July at the Centre for Teaching and Learning.
+Check out our newsletter for the latest news and programming for August at the Centre for Teaching and Learning.
 From the Centre for Teaching and Learning